orienteerfeed/ofeed-docs/docs/contact-us.md

 # Contact us

-- Do you face an issue?
+- Are you experiencing an issue?
-- Are you missing some feature?
+- Are you missing a feature?
-- Would you like to help us with translation?
+- Would you like to help us with translations?
 - Have you found an error or unclear translation?
-- Need help learning how to use OFeed?
+- Do you need help learning how to use OFeed?

 We would greatly appreciate any feedback.

 # How to reach us?

-You can choose from several ways to contact the OFeed team or community around the platform.
+You can choose from several ways to contact the OFeed team or the community around the platform

 ## Email

-Send an email to <a href="mailto:support@orienteerfeed.com">support@orienteerfeed.com</a>.
+Send an email to <a href="mailto:support@orienteerfeed.com">support@orienteerfeed.com</a> for support..

 ## Github

-Create a new [issue](https://github.com/orienteerfeed/ofeed/issues) with description or even better send pull request and we will review it.
+Create a new [issue](https://github.com/orienteerfeed/ofeed/issues) with a description, or even better, submit a pull request and we will review it.

 ## Discord

-Our Discord server ([invite](https://discord.gg/QMvnurgKzU)) has dedicated `help` channel where you can create a new post with detailed description.
-Add related files or images if possible.
-We as OFeed team or someone else from the community can help you to fix the faced issue.
+Our Discord server ([invite](https://discord.gg/QMvnurgKzU)) has a dedicated `help` channel where you can create a new post with a detailed description.
+Add any related files or images if possible.
+The OFeed team or other community members can help you resolve the issue.

 # Support us

 The platform is free and always will be.
-We only need to cover the web hosting costs necessary to run the service.
-If the service has saved you work or enhanced your event, you can support us by buying us a coffee [here](https://buymeacoffee.com/ofeed).
+We only need to cover the web hosting costs required to run the service.
+If the service has saved you time or improved your event, you can support us by buying us a coffee [here](https://buymeacoffee.com/ofeed)

 # FAQ